your-tools/python-cli-ui/README.md

 This repository contains a small Python module I've been using in several projects.

+_Note: I've also written a [blog post](https://dmerej.info/blog/post/introducing-python-cli-ui/) that contains a more detailed list of features, if you're interesting_

 ## Demo:

 Run `python3 ui.py` and be amazed!